Thesis

 Corporate Cards

 On average, companies spend $80 per employee per year ordering business cards.
 If a company has 150 employees, this would add up to over $12K per year.
-Ramp’s first product was a simple VISA corporate card with unlimited 1.5% cash back on all transactions.
+Ramp’s first product was a simple Visa corporate card with unlimited 1.5% cash back on all transactions.
 The Ramp card is free to use and does not charge any card replacement fees, late fees, or interest.
-As of May 2024, alongside the 1.5% cash back, Ramp customers have access to $350K in perks as part of partnering with the platform.
+As of October 2025, alongside the 1.5% cash back, Ramp customers have access to $350K in perks as a result of partnering with the platform.
 Ramp does not charge interest on balances, because the issued corporate cards are charge cards.

 Source: Ramp